OKB

-A bureau was officially identified by a number, and often semi-officially by the name of its lead designer – for example, OKB-51 was led by Pavel Sukhoi, and it eventually became known as the OKB of Sukhoi.
-Successful and famous bureaus often retained this name even after the death or replacement of their designers.
+For security, each bureau was only officially identified by a number, but were often semi-officially referenced by the name of its lead designer.
+For example, OKB-51 was led by Pavel Sukhoi, and it eventually became known as simply Sukhoi.
+Successful and famous bureaus often retained these names after the departure of their founding designer.

-These relatively small, state-run organisations were not intended for the mass production of aircraft, rockets, or other vehicles or equipment which they designed.
+These relatively small state-run organisations were not intended for mass production of aircraft, rockets, or other vehicles or equipment which they designed.
 However, they usually had the facilities and resources to construct prototypes.
 Designs accepted by the state were then assigned to factories for mass production.